realglebivanov/ts-ioc-di/README.md

 container.instance(VeryImportantNumber, Math.random());
 ```
-And then you can use these `class-tokens` as dependencies for DI
+And then you can use these classes as dependencies for DI
 ```
 @Injectable
 class Test {